-At completion of course have a family meeting on beekeeping to discuss if it is right for us
+At the completion of the course have a family meeting on beekeeping to discuss if it is right for us

-If we decide to move forward, draft a timeline (Will we do this all in 2019?
-Will we gather supplies in 2019 and get the bees in 2020?)
+If we decide to move forward, draft a timeline (Will we do it all this year?
+Will we gather supplies this year and get the bees next year?)

 Add beekeeping timeline to calendar

 Draw up a plan for a new coop

 Make material list & price out.
 Try to salvage what we can from old coop & scrap pile

 Draw up a garden plan with more family favorite foods